 - How To Pick A Topic

 - Researching Process

 - Title Page

-Thorough and extensive research work in libraries and online sources must be made.
+Thorough and extensive research work in libraries and online sources must be done anyway.
 Then, you should write a good research paper structure that will help you to analyze your point or defend an argument.
-Your writing should be focused and must present clear sources.
-Be careful of the sources you use: a proper research paper distinguishes reliable sources from non-reliable ones.
+Your writing is better to be focused and must present clear sources.

 Interesting Research Paper Topics